How to Grow an Indoor Vegetable Garden

 Good Reasons to Start Gardening Indoor

 There are many reasons why indoor gardening is a great choice:

 - Lack of outdoor space – the number one reason for doing indoor gardening is the fact that no adequate space is available outdoor to start a garden, even a container garden.

 - Satisfaction and relaxation – Growing something yourself can be very rewarding.
-The daily care you put into your plants pay back in so many ways.
-Gardening can be very relaxing and gratifying, and can serve as stress reduction therapy.
+The daily care you put into your plants pays back in so many ways.
+Gardening can be very relaxing and gratifying and can serve as stress reduction therapy.

 - Conversation starters – if you like to entertain, you’d see how many people are interested and curious about your green thumb and your beautiful crop, making them wonderful conversation starters.

 Have Realistic Expectations